bramtayl/Justly/README.md

 ### Controls

 You can edit the gain, starting key, starting velocity, and starting tempo using the controls on the left.
-There are also buttons for raising or lowering the interval of selected chords (see below).
+There are also buttons for raising or lowering the interval of selected chords (see [Interval buttons](#interval-buttons) below).

+### Interval buttons

+There are buttons on the left for raising (+) or lowering (-) the pitch ratio of a chord or unpitched note by:

+- A major third (5/4)
+- A perfect fifth (3/2)
+- A harmonic seventh (7/4)
+- An octave (2)

 ### Table editor